salatfreak/pyromaniac/docs/development.md

 should reference the container image with the version number the release will get.

-Updates to used python package, *Butane*, or the *CoreOS Installer* should be brought in by bumping up their version number in the *pyproject.toml* or *Containerfile* respectively.
-The unit tests should then be executed and a new patch release of *pyromaniac* should be published.
+Updates to used *Python* package, *Butane*, or the *CoreOS Installer* should be brought in by bumping up their version number in the *pyproject.toml* or *Containerfile* respectively.
+The unit tests should then be executed, and a new patch release of *pyromaniac* should be published.

-If an update to the *CoreOS Installer* modifies the command line flags to the `iso customize` subcommand, pyromaniacs argument parsing needs to be updated to be able to pass them on via the `--iso-raw-*` flags.
+If an update to the *CoreOS Installer* modifies the command line flags to the `iso customize` subcommand, *Pyromaniac*'s argument parsing needs to be updated to be able to pass them on via the `--iso-raw-*` flags.
 Assuming the format of the `iso customize --help` message doesn't change, the updated list of flags for the argument parser can be generated using the following command: